witrac/iot-embeddedc/README.md

 Device Management
 -------------------------------------------------------------------------------
-The device management <a href="https://docs.internetofthings.ibmcloud.com/devices/device_mgmt/index.html">device management</a> feature enhances the IBM Watson Internet of Things Platform service with new capabilities for managing devices.
+The <a href="https://docs.internetofthings.ibmcloud.com/devices/device_mgmt/index.html">device management</a> feature enhances the IBM Watson Internet of Things Platform service with new capabilities for managing devices.
 Device management makes a distinction between managed and unmanaged devices:

 * **Managed Devices** are defined as devices which have a management agent installed.
 The management agent sends and receives device metadata and responds to device management commands from the IBM Watson Internet of Things Platform.
 * **Unmanaged Devices** are any devices which do not have a device management agent.
 All devices begin their lifecycle as unmanaged devices, and can transition to managed devices by sending a message from a device management agent to the IBM Watson Internet of Things Platform.